-This Management's Discussion and Analysis ("MD&A") for the three months ended March 31, 2023 and 2022 is prepared as of May 19, 2023 and provides information concerning the financial condition and results of operations of Green Impact Partners Inc. ("GIP" or the "Company").
-This MD&A should be read in conjunction with the Company's condensed consolidated interim financial statements as at and for the three months ended March 31, 2023 and 2022 and the Company's audited consolidated financial statements as at and for the three months ended March 31, 2023 and 2022 and the Company's audited consolidated financial statements as at and for the years ended December 31, 2022 and 2021, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management's Discussion and Analysis ("MD&A") for the three and six months ended June 30, 2023 and 2022 is prepared as of August 24, 2023 and provides information concerning the financial condition and results of operations of Green Impact Partners Inc. ("GIP" or the "Company").
+This MD&A should be read in conjunction with the Company's condensed consolidated interim financial statements as at and for the three and six months ended June 30, 2023 and 2022 and the Company's audited consolidated financial statements as at and for the years ended December 31, 2022 and 2021, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 These consolidated financial statements and additional information relating to GIP are available on SEDAR at www.sedar.com.
 The Company's shares are listed for trading on the TSX Venture Exchange under the symbol "GIP".